 With a volatile economy and shifting tides of one’s ideas and plans, deciding to change career paths might be tricky.
 Most workers have experienced undergoing a career- or profession-crisis.

 With a lot of possibilities and choices of potential vocation, it is of no help for people who are deciding whether or not to take a leap towards a different career path.

 Therefore, it is the goal of this article to help those who are suffering from a career crisis to finally make a decision for their next move.

 Here are some pointers that will tell you to take that next job you are eyeing for:

-For some people who deliver consistent and exemplary performances at work, they usually surprise their supervisors with an unexpected resignation letter.
+Some people who deliver consistent and exemplary performances at work, usually, surprise their supervisors with an unexpected resignation letter.

-This might be a mystery for some managers and supervisors because they never see their subordinate struggle physically with work.
+This might be a mystery for some managers and supervisors because they never see their subordinates struggle physically with work.